Evaluating Apple Against Peers In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.25 Billion, which is 107.5x above the industry average, implying stronger profitability and robust cash flow generation.
+The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.25 Billion is 107.5x above the industry average, highlighting stronger profitability and robust cash flow generation.

 -

-With higher gross profit of $44.87 Billion, which indicates 57.53x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.
+The gross profit of $44.87 Billion is 57.53x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.

 -

-The company is witnessing a substantial decline in revenue growth, with a rate of 5.08% compared to the industry average of 13.41%, which indicates a challenging sales environment.
+The company's revenue growth of 5.08% is significantly lower compared to the industry average of 10.62%.
+This indicates a potential fall in the company's sales performance.

 Debt To Equity Ratio